KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

 There are different ways to connect Knowage to Cassandra.

-If you are using DataStax Enterprise you can use Spark SQL connector and query Cassandra using pseudo standard SQL (`https://github.com/datastax/spark-cassandra-connector/blob/master/doc/2_loading.md) <https://github.com/datastax/spark-cassandra-connector/blob/master/doc/2_loading.md>`__
+If you are working with DataStax Enterprise you can use Spark SQL connector and query Cassandra with pseudo standard SQL (`https://github.com/datastax/spark-cassandra-connector/blob/master/doc/2_loading.md) <https://github.com/datastax/spark-cassandra-connector/blob/master/doc/2_loading.md>`__

 Another solution is to download the JDBC Driver suitable for your Cassandra distribution and query Cassandra using the CQL language.
 You must deploy the JDBC driver with all dependencies in your application server (copy them into ``TOMCAT_HOME/lib`` folder and restart).